Non-stop flights to Oslo (OSL)

 Flights from Morocco to Oslo

-In Morocco, the only airport that has a direct connection to Oslo is Marrakech.
+There is 1 airport in Morocco that has a direct connection to Oslo, which is Marrakech.
 From Marrakech, direct flights are offered by Norwegian.
-This is a seasonal route that starts in December and ends in April.
+This route is recently announced though, and not operational yet.
+It will start in April 2024.

 Flights from Netherlands to Oslo

-In Netherlands, there are 2 airports that have direct flights to Oslo.
+There are 2 airports in Netherlands that have non-stop flights to Oslo.

 From Amsterdam, direct flights are offered by KLM (SkyTeam), Norwegian and SAS (Star Alliance).